-The pandemic highlighted the extend of health inequality in the UK, and it showed this hits our most deprived areas the hardest.
+The pandemic highlighted the extent of health inequality in the UK, and it showed this hits our most deprived areas the hardest.
 In fact, more than 50% of residents in disadvantaged regions report poor health by the time they are aged 55 to 59 – more than two decades earlier than people living in the UK’s least deprived areas.
 This is unfair and avoidable, revealing longstanding, interlinked social and economic challenges – especially in diverse and unequal urban areas.

 Through the Living Roots programme, The Young Foundation is working with Ealing Council, NHS North West London, Southall Community Alliance, Voices of Colour, and the Institute of Development Studies to build understanding of health inequity.
 The project works towards a new community asset and research partnership in the London borough of Ealing.